kwabenaOwusu/CoopFishABM/README.md

 * How does a simulation with-MPA of a given configuration (size, age, or/ and distance between two MPAs) compares with same simulation without-MPA  in terms of fish abundance and catch?
 * Does the speed of fish agent have any impacts on the conservation effects of an MPA of a specific configuration (size, age, or/ and distance between two MPAs) ?
-* How does the different cooperation levels (regulation of catchability) affects the conservation effects of an MPA of a specific configuration (size, age, or/ and distance between two MPAs) ?
+* Does the different cooperation levels (regulation of catchability) affects the conservation effects of an MPA of a specific configuration (size, age, or/ and distance between two MPAs) ?

+>> ##  EXTENDING THE MODEL

+* In this model, we do not include life-history traits of the fish agents.
+Try extending the model by implementation of multiple fish species with different behavioural attributes and life-history traits.
+* Complexity can be also added to fishing agents to investigate in more detail cooperative self-governance, which can be achieved with a variety of mechanisms, including monitoring, sanctioning, and reciprocity.